-In order to better control the pharmaceutical budgets across Europe many governments have implemented short-term cost-containment measures, such as clawback, payback, rebates, External Reference Pricing (ERP) and public procurement/tendering.
-These policies have especially hit the generic and biosimilar medicines industries, which already supply medicines at competitive prices.
+Due to the unpreparedness of pharmaceutical budgets across Europe to deal with the rising cost of new brand medicines, many governments have implemented short-term cost-containment measures, such as clawback, payback, rebates, External Reference Pricing (ERP) and public procurement/tendering.
+These policies have especially hit the generic and biosimilar medicines industries, which already supply highly cost-efficient medicines.
 Due to these unsustainable policies, the prices of generic and biosimilar medicines have dropped so deeply that manufacturers struggle to have these medicines available in the national markets, leading often to withdrawals of medicines which ultimately affects patients' health.
 There is evidence that tendering is leading to medicine shortages in the Netherlands9, Spain10 and Germany11.
 Furthermore, in Romania, the extreme pressure on price set by the combination of the clawback mechanism and external reference pricing has led to the withdrawal of medicines including many generic medicines^{4,12}.
 It is relevant to underline as well that according to fundamental principles of microeconomics, price ceilings create shortages by setting the price below the equilibrium.
-At the ceiling price, the quantity 8 QuintilesIMS Health data; R&D Focus, May 2015; MIDAS, Q4 2014.

-4 DG ECFIN and Economic Policy Committee (Ageing Working Group).
-Joint Report on Health Care and Long-Term Care Systems & Fiscal Sustainability.
-2016.
-9 SFK (Foundation for Pharmaceutical Statistics), Pharmaceutisch Weekblad.
+At the ceiling price, the quantity demanded exceeds the quantity supplied13.
+It is clear that these short-term cost-containment measures come at the detriment of patients' access to medicines.
+Recently, the WHO acknowledged the importance of competition by generic and biosimilar medicines in the lifecycle of a medicine on its price and availability.
+Figure 4 shows that competition by generic and biosimilar medicines typically reduce the prices (stage 4).
+However, when prices are pressured due to short-term cost-containment measures to an unsustainable level, suppliers withdraw from the markets and supply reliability is endangered (stage 5).
+This can eventually evolve to a situation where either the patients don't have access to medicines or the establishment of a de-facto monopoly, leading to increased prices (stage 6).
+To avoid this supply risk which might endanger patients' health in case of medicines shortages, it is necessary to achieve a sustainable 9 SFK (Foundation for Pharmaceutical Statistics), Pharmaceutisch Weekblad.
 2014.